p4nash/twitch-bot/readme.md

 ## To reference the user calling the command, use the variable `$user` in the response.
 For example you could have:
 `!addcommand hug $user was hugged!`

-The response to "!hug P4NASH" would show up as:
+The response to "P4NASH: !lurk" would show up as:
-`P4NASH was hugged!`
+`P4NASH is now lurking!`

 ## Mods can remove a command as well using the format below:
 `!removecommand discord`